deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 Powell did as instructed, popping the little white painkiller wand into his mouth and then began to count aloud, though the stick under his tongue hindered the attempt slightly. "*One michichippi , two michichi*—"

 "We're in Alabama, sir."
 Legsy joked.
-This earned some chuckles from the men, and the kind of feigned unimpressed look from Powell that the major reserved for bad jokes, but after a second he made an amused harrumph and started to count again, the crow's feet wrinkles at his eyes deepening just a little. "*One awagama, two awagama, free awagama…*"
+This earned some chuckles from the men, and the kind of feigned unimpressed look from Powell that the major reserved for bad jokes, but after a second he made an amused harrumph and started to count again, the crow's feet wrinkles at his eyes deepening just a little. "*One awagama, two awagama, free awagama...*"

 The chuckles became a ripple of laughter.
 Adam let him reach a twenty count before taking the stick back.